Vuetify uses SASS/SCSS to craft the style and appearance of all aspects of the framework. Utilizing the sass/scss data option of your

 This section assumes you have already followed our Webpack guide on the Quick start page.
 The option can vary depending upon the version of sass-loader you are use using.
 Ensure that you use the proper syntax when setting up the SASS/SCSS data options as they have different line endings.
-You can find more information about prependData on sass-loader's Github page.
+You can find more information about additionalData or prependData on sass-loader's Github page.

 There are many SASS/SCSS variables that can be customized across the entire Vuetify framework.
 Below is an example of a custom variables file.
 You can find more information about available variables below: